 There are three routes catering for every ability from the ‘Peak’ for those new to the fells or carrying a little Christmas excess to our traditional ‘Tough’ and ‘Tougher’ for the fitter, more confident teams keen on a big day in the beautiful fells.

 You’ll face an early start, enjoy a magical, if stretching, walk out onto the fells and be back in time for an evening of music and a slap-up feed with your team-mates and new friends, alongside our inspirational beneficiaries.

 If you haven’t signed up already, join us for a fun and challenging weekend.

-The routes for the 2017 Peak, Tough and Tougher will be confirmed and revealed in October.
+The routes for the 2017 Peak, Tough and Tougher have been revealed!
+See full details here.